 What happens to armed organizations after they sign peace accords?
 Why do they dissolve, return to war, or form non-violent political parties?
 This seminar addresses and seeks to explain this empirical variation in former armed groups’' trajectories, using extensive micro-level data on the Colombian paramilitaries.
 In so doing, it seeks to contribute an organizational-level study of peace-building.
 The trajectories explored in this seminar fundamentally shape prospects for peace, state-building, and democratization, influence post-war patterns of human rights abuses, and impact the legalization of war economies.

 Sarah Zukerman Daly is a 2009-2010 Predoctoral Fellow and Visiting Scholar.
-She is a doctoral candidate in the Department of Political Science at the Massachusetts
+She is a doctoral candidate in the Department of Political Science at the Massachusetts Institute of Technology.